martinmativo/alx-higher_level_programming/README.md

-Readme file for the 0x05-python-exceptions module
+Readme file for the python modules